risingwavelabs/risingwave/docs/state-store-overview.md

 [SST encoding source code](https://github.com/singularity-data/risingwave/tree/main/src/storage/src/hummock/sstable)

-All key-value pairs are stored in block-based SSTables.
+All key-value pairs are stored in block-based SsTables.
 Each user key is associated with an epoch.
 In SSTs, key-value pairs are sorted first by user key (lexicographical order), and then by epoch (largest to smallest).

 For example, if users write two batches in consequence: